lilleydev/property-for-market/spec.md

 - [x] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)

-  - Task, belong to User.
+  - Task, belongs to User.
   - Room, belongs to User.

 - [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)